Treatment Effectiveness Study

 Just over half (52%) of the patients had been in SUD treatment before, and 21% had attended four or more previous treatment programs.
-Two thirds (67%) of Albuquerque and Taos patients were new to SUD treatment, while almost all Ripple Ranch patients had been in treatment before.
+Two thirds (67%) of Albuquerque and Taos patients were new to SUD treatment.

 As part of their Intake Questionnaire, patients were asked a series of screening questions about the 30 days before they started treatment.
 If they answered one or more of the screening questions for a particular co-occurring disorder positively, they were then taken to a full instrument to measure the severity of their symptoms of that disorder.